isaiaszmendes/docker-challenge/docker-challenge/nginx-node/README.md

 # Challenge: use docker compose to:
-create a reverse proxy using nginx, nodejs and mysql
+Create a reverse proxy using nginx, nodejs and mysql

 ### To test clone this repository and run the commands: